 Salesforce Web to Lead WordPress Plugin

-A more seamless way to utilize the native web to lead form for Salesforce is to use the use the WordPress plugin: Brilliant Web-to-Lead for Salesforce which allows you to create the form in the comfort of your WordPress dashboard, better integrate with the look and feel of your site, and put the form anywhere you’d like on your site via a shortcode or widget.
+A more seamless way to utilize the native web to lead form for Salesforce is to use the WordPress plugin: Brilliant Web-to-Lead for Salesforce which allows you to create the form in the comfort of your WordPress dashboard, better integrate with the look and feel of your site, and put the form anywhere you’d like on your site via a shortcode or widget.
 However, in addition to the same limitation as the stand alone web to lead form on populating objects, there is also the chance that this plugin could eventually cease active development, forcing you to adapt another method.
 This is always a risk when using any plugin besides the absolutely most established and widely used of the bunch.
 Think monthly updates, over a million total users vs. this plugin which as of today hasn’t been updated in a year, and has only 8000 total users.

 Gravity Forms Salesforce Plugin Add on